Introduction

 Philippine-Specific Change Management

-Group-Oriented Approach: Frame transformation as a collective journey rather than individual change.
-Emphasize how teams succeed together and support each other.
+A group-oriented approach frames transformation as a collective journey rather than individual change, emphasizing how teams succeed together and support each other.

-Face-Saving: Provide ways for people to adopt new processes without appearing to admit old ways were wrong.
-Position transformation as adaptation to new circumstances rather than correction of past mistakes.
+Face-saving means providing ways for people to adopt new processes without appearing to admit old ways were wrong.
+Positioning transformation as adaptation to new circumstances rather than correction of past mistakes preserves dignity and reduces defensiveness.

 Step 7: Scale and Sustain Transformation